 While the chatbot is helping someone with a request for information, a staff member, who is now available, can spend more time helping someone with a situation that requires the attention of a human.

-Why Now Is the Time for Government Chatbots
+Why Now Is the Time for Chatbots in Government

 Government entities typically serve more people than private companies.
 Most companies have only a handful of service offerings; they encounter limited volumes of user traffic at any given time because they cater to only a small segment of the overall population.
 Meanwhile, chatbots have already driven remarkable KPIs for private-sector industries and their customers.

 Arguably, governments have an even greater imperative for chatbot adoption.
 Government services are more varied, and the details of those services are often much more complex and even intimidating for their users.
-Governments are notoriously short-staffed, and face more rigorous and unpredictable regulatory and security requirements.
+Governments are notoriously short-staffed and face more rigorous and unpredictable regulatory and chatbot security requirements.

 What’s more, governments are required to maintain certain service capabilities that might only be used once a year or even once every few years.
 They are asked to do what’s almost impossible—service every adult member of society with a limited budget.
 It’s no wonder government agencies tend to earn some of the lowest customer service ratings.